Dijon is in the (21) Cote d'Or departement

 The ancient capital of Burgundy was once called Divio.
 The city of Dijon offers very interesting historical visits, cultural activities and fine restaurants.
 Not only famous for mustard, it was also the birth place of Gustave Eiffel, who built the Eiffel tower in Paris.

-The city has the largest amount of buildings which are more than 300 years old and still standing, this make the old town centre very agreeable to walk around, for example the Rue de la Chouette and Verrerie are very charming, with half-timbered houses and narrow cobbled streets.
+The city has the largest amount of buildings which are more than 300 years old and still standing, in France this make the old centre very agreeable to walk around, for example the Rue de la Chouette and Verrerie are very charming, with half-timbered houses and narrow cobbled streets.

 The famous Kir cocktail also originates from the city, created by the Cannon Kir, the drink is made of blackberries and is added to white wine or Champagne.